-The Special Operations Group (SOG) was part of Military Police in the Czech Republic.
-The unit itself was designated as an SOF unit and in that time, it was one the youngest unit in Czech Special Forces in 2002.
-They were disbanded in June 2009 by decree of the minister of defense.
+The Special Operations Group (SOG) was part of the Military Police in the Czech Republic.
+The unit was designated as a special operations forces unit and was one of the youngest units in the Czech Special Forces, established in 2002.
+It was disbanded in June 2009 by a decree from the Minister of Defense.

-The unit was supposed to hit the missions which were far beyond the reach of other departments of Czech Military Police.
-It means that they were supposed to resolve situations for which other units weren’t trained or equipped properly.<
+The unit was designed to carry out missions beyond the capabilities of other departments of the Czech Military Police.
+This means they were tasked with resolving situations where other units were not properly trained or equipped.

-Their tasks were closely related to the every branch of Czech Army, at home or abroad.
-Special Operations Group was responsible for the following tasks:
+Their responsibilities were closely related to every branch of the Czech Army, domestically and abroad.
+The Special Operations Group was responsible for the following tasks:

 - Police protection and assistance for especially dangerous criminals;

-During their existence, Special Operations Group took part in the significant amount of actions inside their jurisdictions.
-Some of them were publicly known, while some remained a secret.
-They took part in Czech operations in Iraq and Afghanistan as a part of International coalition.
+During its existence, the Special Operations Group took part in a significant number of actions within its jurisdiction.
+Some of them were publicly known, while others remained classified.
+They also participated in Czech operations in Iraq and Afghanistan as part of the International Coalition.

-2003 – Deploying Special Operations Group as part security detail for a field hospital in Iraq.
-Protection of Czech Embassy in Kuwait.
-Protection of Czech embassy in Baghdad.
-Part of the Military Police mission in the southern Iraqi city of Basra.
+- In 2003, the Special Operations Group was deployed as a security detail for a field hospital in Iraq.
+They also protected the Czech Embassy in Kuwait and the Czech embassy in Baghdad, as well as being a part of the Military Police mission in the southern Iraqi city of Basra.

-2004 – The British contingent in Iraq has invited members of the Czech Special Operations Group to assist them in protecting British Prime Minister Tony Blair, who came to visit, and their delegation
+- In 2004, the British contingent in Iraq invited Czech Special Operations Group members to assist them in protecting British Prime Minister Tony Blair during his visit and his delegation.

-2005/06 – in the period of one year, the Special Operations Group was tasked with the protection of the brigade command center of KFOR in Kosovo.
+- In 2005/2006, over one year, the Special Operations Group was tasked with protecting the brigade command center of KFOR in Kosovo.
 They were also working on gathering intelligence through human sources (HUMINT).

-As the other SOF units in the Czech Republic, the member of Special Operations Group had at their disposal most modern personal weapons and vehicles from domestic and international market including:
+Like other Special Operations Forces units in the Czech Republic, the Special Operations Group members were equipped with the latest and most advanced personal weapons and vehicles sourced from domestic and international markets.
+These included:

 - Toyota Hilux vehicle prepared for combat in the desert (used in Afghanistan);